How to Make Your Crowdfunding Ask

 Introduce Yourself & Your Project

 Acknowldege who you are writing.
 Introduce yourself and your fundraising campaign.
 Talk briefly about who you are, your partners in your fundraising effort, and why you started this project.
 Try to speak personally and directly; use we, your, and us.
-End this paragraph with you vision statement i.e. “with your support we can bring X to X providing X, Y, and Z for our community.”
+End this paragraph with your vision statement i.e. “with your support we can bring X to X providing X, Y, and Z for our community.”

 Share the Big Picture